Whitehall Conservation Area

 The town purchased the land in 2006 and in 2009 granted a Conservation Restriction to HALT and Friends of Whitehall, who jointly manage this property.
 George Adams, whom the trail was named after, was a business man in Woodville who owned most of the conservation area.

 This trail was prepared by an Eagle Scout candidate, Erick Pohl as his Public Service Project.
-Erick also built a 150 foot long fence along Piazza Lane, a public/private Road that runs deep into the property and ends at the remains of an old boy scout cabin foundation.
+Erick also built a 150 foot long fence by the meadow along Piazza Lane, a public/private Road that runs deep into the property and ends at the remains of an old boy scout cabin foundation.

 Whitehall Conservation Area Map